Shrewsbury, Massachusetts

 Shrewsbury (/ˈʃruzberi/ SHROOZ-bury) is a town in Worcester County, Massachusetts, United States.
-The population was 38,325 according to the 2020 United States Census, in nearly 15,000 households.
+The population was 38,325 according to the 2020 United States census, in nearly 15,000 households.

-Incorporated in 1727, Shrewsbury prospered in the 19th-century due to its proximity to Worcester, and from visitors to Lake Quinsigamond.
-The town is governed under the New England representative town meeting system, headed by the Town Manager and five-member elected Board of Selectmen.
+Incorporated in 1727, Shrewsbury prospered in the 19th century due to its proximity to Worcester, and from visitors to Lake Quinsigamond.
+The town is governed under the New England representative town meeting system, headed by the Town Manager and five-member elected Select Board.